Part-Time Lecturer of Aerospace and Mechanical Engineering

 Courses or training in Program Management, Project Scheduling, System Architecting, Systems Engineering, Subcontract Management, Political Process, Turbulence Modeling, Radar Signature, and Hypersonic Propulsion.

-A proven team leader for projects related to advanced concepts and technologies, electric and hybrid electric aircraft, green aircraft design, alternative fuels, environmental life cycle assessment (LCA), and propulsion.
+A proven team leader for projects related to electric and hybrid electric aircraft, sustainable aviation, advanced concepts and technologies, green aircraft design, alternative fuels, environmental life cycle assessment (LCA), and propulsion.
 Has led vehicle design and technology planning studies for commercial and military operational and demonstrator vehicles.
-Broad experience in subsonic, supersonic, and hypersonic propulsion integration in a wide variety of applications including subsonic and supersonic aircraft, high speed missiles, hypersonic cruise vehicles, and airbreathing space access vehicles.
 Has worked propulsion integration for turbines, ramjets, scramjets, ducted rockets, rockets, pulsejets, combined cycle engines, electric, and hybrid electric propulsion.
-Experienced in leading multi-disciplinary and multi-site design teams and can turn an idea into hardware.
+Experienced in leading multi-disciplinary and multi-site design teams.

 2018-Present Lecturer University of Southern California, Los Angeles, CA